Small Business Loan Statistics & Definitions

 LLCs dissolve easily upon the death or other removal of any of the owners or partners, or after a set amount of time – usually thirty years.
 They are very popular for mid-sized and growing businesses.
 However, for the nice compromise they offer between operating as a sole proprietorship vs. a large corporation.

-Just over a third of NSBA members (35%) reported their business as an LLC.
+Just over a third (35%) of National Small Business Association (NSBA) members report their business as an LLC.

 Corporations (sometimes called “C-Corps”) are, legally speaking, entirely separate from their owners.
 They profit as legal entities, pay taxes as legal entities, may sue or be sued as legal entities, and since 2010, they have many of the same Bill of Rights protections as individuals do – at least according to the U.S. Supreme Court.